/* Rambling Owl addition to remove page titles from blogs */

 And indeed it was.

 Our journey to the centre of Chipping Campden took us around the perimeter of the large School Academy which at this time of the afternoon was still busy with students, both inside the classrooms and milling around the complex.
-As we walked along the boundary fence we could see the occasional lesson in session and the odd face turned out towards us, looking at the world outside and not at the tutor at the front of the class.
-Many times when I was at school I had done the same thing, drifting away from the monotony of physics or the Treaty of Brest-Litovsk and instead letting my attention turn to the world beyond the window and the school.
-I would watch people going about their business and wish that I were like them, footloose and free, able to do whatever ones fancy decided, rather than bolted to some dull academic treadmill.
-Perhaps the pale faces that stared at us as we passed by regarded us with the same envy; perhaps the urge to escape through the classroom window is something which will never change.
+As we walked along the boundary fence we could see that lessons were still in session and the occasional face turned out towards us, looking at the world outside and not at the tutor at the front of the class as bored pupils are apt to do.

 We left the academy behind and entered Church Street with the imposing St. Lawrence Church and the immediate sense that we were in one of the tourist-traps of the Cotswolds – the place was busy with people and they conversed in many different languages.
 They had plenty to converse about as Chipping Campden really is a gem of a place, with many wonderful and historic buildings that demand to be photographed and streets that probably haven’t changed much for centuries.

-We got back home to Birmingham later than usual, having that much further to travel, and faced the task of replacing the cover on the poly-tunnel before we could think about dinner, and a few beers.
-We were going to complete the last day of the Heart Of England way tomorrow and as usual it had all flown by so quickly.
-When starting out on a week’s walking eight days seems like you have forever stretching out before you, but it’s rarely long enough in the end.
+We got back home to Birmingham later than usual, having that much further to travel, and enjoyed a late dinner.
+We were going to complete the last day of the Heart Of England way the next day and as usual it had all flown by so quickly.
+When starting out on a week’s walking eight days seems like plenty of time, but it’s rarely long enough in the end.

 For a full profile of the route (PDF format) click here